Jeepers Creepers (1939 animated film): Plot

 Porky is a police officer, who is in a police car that is named 6 7/8.
-He gets a call from his chief to go investigate goings-on at a haunted house.
-The house is haunted to the core, and the fun loving ghost plays a series of pranks on the unsuspecting pig.
-As Porky knocks on the door to enter the haunted house, the ghost does a lady voice: "Come in."
-Porky enters, already frightened.
+He gets a call from his chief to go investigate strange noises at a haunted house.
+It is revealed that said noises are merely from a radio program listened by a ghost.
+The ghost walks around and takes a bath at a machine after the program ends.